- General Resources

 Global Protection Cluster (July 2010).
 Handbook for Coordinating Gender-based Violence Interventions in Humanitarian Settings.
 The Coordination Handbook is a quick reference tool that provides practical guidance on leadership roles, key responsibilities and specific actions to be taken when establishing and maintaining a GBV coordination mechanism in a humanitarian setting (conflict, post-conflict and natural disaster).

-Inter-Agency Standing Committee (IASC) (2005).
-Guidelines for Gender-based Violence Interventions in Humanitarian Settings: Focusing on Prevention of and Response to Sexual Violence in Emergencies.
+Inter-Agency Standing Committee.
+2015.
+Guidelines for Integrating Gender-Based Violence Interventions in Humanitarian Action: Reducing risk, promoting resilience and aiding recovery.
 The primary purpose of these guidelines is to enable communities, governments, and humanitarian organizations to establish and coordinate a set of minimum multi-sectoral interventions to prevent and respond to sexual violence during the early phase of an emergency.
 The Guidelines specifically detail minimum interventions for prevention and response to sexual violence to be undertaken in the early stages of an emergency.
 Twenty-five action sheets have been developed in 10 functional/sectorial areas.

 RHRC (2004).
 Gender Based Violence Tools Manual.
 This manual is a result of the three-year global Gender-based Violence Initiative that aimed at improving international and local capacity to address GBV in refugee, internally displaced, and post-conflict settings.
 The manual provides tools for assessment, program design, and program monitoring and evaluation according to a multi-sectoral model of GBV programming.
 It is intended to be used by humanitarian professionals committed to GBV prevention and response.